 In the Understanding Big Ideas segment, students learn core social studies vocabulary specific to the unit’s theme.
 For example, in Unit 33, the literature title is The Wizard of Oz.
 The social studies vocabulary words that relate to the theme of finding a way to get home include continent, North America, United States, and city.
 To expand on the target vocabulary, teachers are provided with an explicit script on how to build social studies concepts with various strategies, such as example and non-example instruction.

-To promote language and reading comprehension skills, students are guided through a social studies newsletter that is related to the skills taught in the unit.
-After completing the writing task, students are then guided through a series of questions to deepen their comprehension of the newsletter in the Making Connections Segment.
+In the Applying What We Know segment, students apply their knowledge of the social studies concepts and skills addressed in the Understanding Big Ideas Segment.
+Students are guided through a hands-on game, assignment, or project that encourages them to apply what they know and demonstrate that knowledge to others.
+To promote language and reading comprehension skills, students are guided through a social studies newsletter related to the skills taught in the unit.
+After completing the writing task, students are guided through a series of questions to deepen their comprehension of the newsletter in the Making Connections segment.

 enCORE Middle School Social Studies lesson plans that are comprised of 4 segments.
 Each segment includes anchored instruction to help students connect new learning to prior knowledge and/or provide context for new learning; core vocabulary and concepts; and an activity focused on concept building.
 All 4 segments are connected through a central topic, and each segment builds on the knowledge gained in the previous segment to get to a deep understanding.

 enCORE High School Social Studies lessons are comprised of 5 segments: